-I attended Product Earth last weekend.
-The Expo, now in its 4th year attracts people from all over the industry and across the UK, Europe and beyond with people exhibiting from as far away as the United States where many states already have legal access.
+Product Earth Expo, now in its 4th year, attracts people from all over the Hemp & Cannabis industry and across the UK, Europe and beyond with people exhibiting from as far away as the United States where many states already have legal access.

-Product Earth this year was split into two expos which were located in separate conjoined buildings, with one focused on hydroponic gardening and the other on the UK hemp CBD and Cannabis Industry.
-There was a spill out to a courtyard in the middle of the event with many stalls outside in addition to those filling out the expo rooms.
+The expo this year was split into two arenas which were located in separate conjoined buildings, with one focused on hydroponic gardening and the other on the UK hemp, CBD and Cannabis Industry.
+There was a central courtyard in the middle of the event with many stalls outside in addition to those filling out the expo rooms.

-The Emerald Cup were in attendance partnering with Product Earth to deliver some talks including one by legendary hash maker Frenchi Cannoli
+The Emerald Cup was in attendance partnering with Product Earth to deliver some talks including one by legendary hash maker Frenchi Cannoli.

-Also taking place at Product Earth this year was the sixth annual European Functional Flame Off, hosted by Smoking Gear, in which Glass Artists from across the world competed head to head for borosilicate glory.
+Also hosted at Product Earth this year was the sixth annual European Functional Flame Off, an event by Danish Headshop Smoking Gear, in which Glass Artists from across the world compete head to head for borosilicate glory.

-Last time I attended Product Earth was back in 2016 when it took place in Peterborough, and the event this year in Stoneleigh, Warwickshire reminded me fondly of my first cannabis expo which helped inspire our own content journey to be more focused on the UK cannabis community.
+Last time I attended Product Earth was back in 2016 when it took place in Peterborough, and the event this year in Stoneleigh, Warwickshire, reminded me fondly that expo which I remember I found particularly inspiring due to seeing the scale of the industry for the first time.

-Many guests camped in the camping ground, a field with access to toilets and hot showers which were about a 5-minute walk from the expo.
-Everything happening throughout the weekend took place on a massive site, which also included a separate main stage arena.
+Many guests camped at this year’s Product Earth.
+The camping area consisted of a field with access to toilets and hot showers and was about a 5-minute walk from the expo.

-This main stage area opened as the expo finished both days, shepherding the crowd into the music arena which was a good idea logistically.
+This main stage area opened as the expo finished both days, allowing the crowd into the music arena which I thought wwas a good idea logistically.
 I couldn’t fault the venue space – it all just seemed right for the expo with plenty of space for visitors to get around but also all the amenities needed to enjoy the weekend.